codigrate/jetbrains-themes/README.md

 <!-- Plugin description -->
 Codigrate themes for JetBrains.

+## Getting Started

+1. Install a compatible JetBrains IDE, such as IntelliJ IDEA, CLion, PyCharm, or other IntelliJ-based IDEs.
+2. Launch the IDE and open plugin settings.
+3. Search for **the name of the theme** and click install.
-After installing a theme, go to Preferences | Appearance and Behavior | Appearance and select one of the new themes in the theme dropdown.
+4. After installing the theme, go to **Settings | Appearance and Behavior | Appearance** and select **the name of the theme** in the theme dropdown.
 Once you have selected one of the theme options, click the OK button to apply the changes.

 <!-- Plugin description end -->